jorisroovers/casa/README.md

 in mind, so use at your own risk!
 I don't expect the actual code to work for anyone but me, so please consider this as more as a reference rather than a plug-and-play solution.

-You might see a reference here and there to ```casa-data```: this is a private repo I maintain that contains the actual data relevant to my home (usernames, passwords, secrets, IP addresses, etc).
+You might see some references to ```casa-data```: this is a private repo I maintain that contains the actual data relevant to my home (usernames, passwords, secrets, IP addresses, etc).
 The roles and playbooks in this repo all use dummy defaults.